-The Union Public Service Commission (UPSC) has released the scheme, pattern and syllabus for the Combined Geo-Scientist Examination for 2023.
+The Union Public Service Commission (UPSC) has released the scheme, pattern and syllabus for the Combined Geo-Scientist Examination for 2024.
 The Commission has also changed the exam name from ''Combined Geo-Scientist and Geologist Examination (CGGE)'' to ''Combined Geo-Scientist Examination (CGSE)".
-Candidates who are aiming for the CGSE examination can check the revised exam pattern for both Preliminary and Mains below.

 The examination shall be conducted accoording to the following plan: